-The school employs a full-time psychologist for students in the IET program.
+Psychology services are provided as needed for students in the IET program.
 The psychologist may provide assessment and consultation services through our School Support Team for the purpose of programming and transition planning.
 Not all students will receive an assessment.
 HCC students are provided psychology support through Holland Bloorview.